wishwaysha/RSIC-V/README.md

 | MUL 2:2,3:3 | LOAD A,2:2 <br /> LOAD B,3:3 <br /> PROD A,B <br /> STORE 2:2,A |
 --------
 The whole system can be understood as three parts
-- *Application Software* - The C code written for the app. ( ex - The c code for a stop watch app)
+- *Application Software* - The C code written for the app. ( ex - The c code for a stopwatch app)
-- *System Software* - The code which interprets the Application software to produce machine level instructions as the final output
+- *System Software* - The code which interprets the Application software to produce machine-level instructions as the final output
 - *Hardware* - The Processor (actual circuit)

-The System Software can be elaborated as three major parts -
+The System Software can be elaborated into three major parts -
 - Operating system (OS) - Deals with tasks of process management, memory allocation etc
 - Complier - It converts the application software to instructions that can be processed by the hardware.
-This set of instuctions that are available for computation is know as the **Instruction Set architecture (ISA)**.
-These instructions are also known as *assembly level code*.
+This set of instructions that are available for computation is known as the **Instruction Set Architecture (ISA)**.
+These instructions are also known as *assembly-level code*.
 Hence the compiler is specific to the architecture.
 - Assembler - It converts the instructions to the respective opcodes and thereby to binary data aka *Machine level code*, which can be understood by the digital circuit.

  ------

 ### Instructions
-There are many type of instructions
+There are many types of instructions
-- Pseudo Instructions - ex. mv li ret
+- Pseudo Instructions - ex. "mv" "li" "ret"
 - Base Integer Instructions ( **RV64I** - *RISC-V,64 bit-integers*, **RV32I** - *32 bit integer*)
 - Multiply extension- ex. mulw divw ( **RV64M**)
-- Single precision floating point Instruction - instruction is usually starts with an f.
+- Single precision floating point Instruction - instruction usually starts with an "f".
 Ex